pivorodrigues/devopstips/acsa.md

 - New Users are assigned **Access Key ID** & **Secret Access Keys** when first created.

 - **These are not the same as password**.
-You cannot use tha Access Key ID & Secret Access via to login into the console.
+You cannot use the Access Key ID & Secret Access via to login into the console.
 You can use this to access AWS via the APIs and Command Line, however.

+- You only get to view the Access Key ID and Secret Access Key once.
+If you lose them, you have to **regenerate** them.
+So, save them in a secure location.

 - Always setup **Multifactor Authentication** on your root account.